 Then we heard of Island Youth Lacrosse on Okinawa (IYLO).

 Island Youth Lacrosse’s LAX 101 Clinic was fantastic!
 Our kids were thrilled to play, and so were the twenty other future laxers and their families who were there.
-Okinawa’s Island Youth Lacrosse LAX 101 Clinics have been so popular this spring that IYLO had to employ waitlists.
-IYLO is holding these clinics to introduce, to grow and build up island lacrosse players; it is also a fundraiser for the upcoming seasons.
-LAX 101 Clinic series introduce future laxers to lacrosse fundamentals, builds upon them, and culminates with play on the lacrosse field.
-And there are clinics coming up soon!
+The clinics introduced our kids to lacrosse fundamentals, built upon them, and culminated with play on the lacrosse field.

 August 2014 update from Shannon, IYLO President: Does your child want to play “the fastest game on two feet?”
 Island Youth Lacrosse Okinawa is a growing co-ed league.
 We have teams on Camp Foster, Camp Kinser, Camp Courtney, and Kadena Air Base.
 Our season runs from the first week of January through the middle of March, with games on Saturday.
 During our off-season we also hold several clinics.